matijakolaric-com/django-music-publisher/docs/manual_albumcd.rst

 So far, in this manual, we have created basic musical works and CWR registrations, without any data on recordings, albums and/or libraries.

-As it was mentioned in the section on adding and changing works, it is possible to add this information thorugh ``Add Work view``.
+As it was mentioned in the section on adding and changing works, it is possible to add this information through ``Add Work view``.
 That is the preferred way if information is available from the start of the input process.
 However, sometimes we want to register works before we have data on recordings.
-While opening every work and adding the data is definitelly an option, there is a faster way.
+While opening every work and adding the data is definitely an option, there is a faster way.

 Press ``Add`` next to ``Albums and Library CDs``.
 The following interface appears: